Shopify/ulid-native/README.md

   with `ULID::RELAXED`.
 * `ULID::SECURE`: doesn't fall back on generated entropy for initialization if system entropy could not be gathered.
 An error is raised instead.

+## Binary and Text Encoding

+`generate` returns a text-formatted ULID, but `generate_binary` also exists on both the `Generator` class and the `ULID` module, and returns a binary representation. `ULID.encode` and `ULID.decode` exist to convert between these formats.